michaelkoswara/toyrobot/README.md

 - react-hook-form (Mainly for form validation.
 I have also used Formik in the past).
 - react-testing-library for rendering the asserting react components for the purpose unit testing.
 - husky ( to setup pre-commit hook)
+- prop-types ( to add runtime validation of input props of the components ).

 ## Starting the app locally